Cavatelli with Broccoli al Limone, Traditional Dish from Puglia

 But I’ll never forget the first time my co-workers took me to Emilia’s Deli, a tiny hole-in-the-wall eatery where guests would sit at communal wooden tables and shout out your order to Emilia Spalliero herself who was usually at the stove.

 If you’ve never had Cavatelli and Broccoli, give it a try.
 I guarantee you’ve never had it like this.
 The soft broccoli and lemon combo coats the cavatelli for a comforting Italian dish.
-While you can use dry pasta, the frozen cavatelli in the frozen food section is so much better.
+While you can use dry pasta, the frozen cavatelli in the frozen food section is much more authentic.

 I thank Emilia from my heart for her gift of Italian cooking!